maartenpaauw/laravel-charts-css/README.md

 ````

 When displaying multiple datasets the modification `Multiple` needs to be added.
-Out of the box it is automatically add if there are multiple datasets.
+Out of the box it is automatically added if there are multiple datasets.

 #### Reverse